 Female pattern baldness is clinically diagnosed by looking at the specific hair loss pattern that is evident in patients who suffer from it.
 The most amount of hair loss occurs on the crown of the head and is evident when the hair is parted.
 A christmas tree shaped pattern of hair may also be noticeable in women with female pattern baldness.
 Female pattern baldness can be an agonizing condition due to presence of phases of acute, excessive hair fall which may alternate with periods of reduced hair fall.

 Female pattern baldness treatment in India is claimed to be offered by every possible shampoo and hair oil.
-Unfortunately, hair thinning treatment is not as simple as this and requires the expert attention of a dermatologist, trichologist or cosmetic surgeon.
+Unfortunately, hair thinning treatment is not as simple as this and requires the expert attention of a dermatologist, trichologist or cosmetic surgeon in mumbai.
 Female pattern baldness treatment in India is offered as one of the following:

 - Minoxidil – A solution of 2-5% minoxidil is prescribed as a treatment for female pattern baldness.
 Results may take almost 6-12 months to show, and sometimes, it is possible that no results are noticed.